-My grandmother, who is not a medium or a psychic of any sort, once wrote an entire book with automatic writing.
+My late grandmother once wrote an entire book with automatic writing.
 Somehow she was able to shut off her conscious mind and receive information about distant family lineage, that she had no way of knowing, consciously at least.

 When you’ve experienced the power of the subconscious first hand, there is no more reason to be spooked out by this phenomena.

 I’ve written some of my best sentences when I wasn’t thinking straight.
 Most poets and writers who use spontaneous writing or “subconscious writing”, will tell you that it is the only way to come up with a true masterpiece.

 Regular journaling is also an effective tool for receiving information from the subconscious.
 When we journal, we are usually relaxed and not really trying to work out a problem consciously.
 This is helpful for unleashing the hidden stream of knowledge.

 You Already Have the Answer..

-Whatever the dilemma you’re faced with, know that you already have the answer.
+Whatever the dilemma you are faced with, know that you already have the answer.
 All you need to do is draw it out from the subconscious.
 Most people do not know that they hold this vast storehouse of knowledge within, and therefore do not look to it for answers, at least not consciously.

-Once you learn how to use the subconscious mind, your life becomes easier and you are not really faced when problems arise.
-No more hours of racking your brain – what a major stress relief!
+Once you learn how to use the subconscious mind, your life becomes easier and you are not really that faced when problems arise.

 You may also stumble upon the answer “by accident” while working on something menial and unrelated.